Vector Search

 The `fast_search=True` parameter tells LanceDB to only search indexed vectors, skipping any recently added data that hasn't been indexed yet.

-You'll obtain a pandas DataFrame with the top `5` matches from indexed vectors, but might miss data that was just added.
+You'll obtain a query result with the top `5` matches from indexed vectors, but might miss data that was just added.

 ## Brute Force Search